 The fast pace of the day requires us to have a brief rest before we can move again, so we cook an early dinner and leave for the hike to the final mirador.
 The first half hour is incredibly steep trails, followed by a half hour of boulder-scrambling across loose rocks to reach the base of the three peaks that give the park its name.
 We share chocolate cookies and oranges on a rock by the lake in front of the mountains, taking in the views all around us and trying not to drop things into the Laguna.
+The view is indescribable.
 Tired legs scramble back down and fall into bed early in anticipation of the 4am wake-up tomorrow, repeating the same uphill trek in time for sunrise.

 The sunrise is greatly diminished by the unmanageable cold as soon as we finish the hike and sit in wait.
 It’s not long before we are both on our feet pacing just to keep some feeling in our limbs.
 We are both wearing every piece of clothing we’ve brought, but it feels like we are standing naked in below freezing weather.
 My time at the mirador is entirely spent jumping around and doing awkward shuffly dances to stay warm.
 A group of cold Italians suggest a dance-off.